Visual Funnel: Resolving Contextual Blindness in Multimodal Large Language Models: Method

 \subsubsection{Step 1: Contextual Anchoring}

 To identify focal regions requiring detailed examination, we extract attention maps from the MLLM's internal representations.
 Unlike direct answering, which may produce hallucinations when visual information is insufficient, we prompt the MLLM with a localization-focused query: \textit{'To answer `\{question\}', where in the image should I look?'}.
-This query encourages the model to identify the \textit{region} containing relevant information, rather than prematurely committing to an answer when details are unclear.

-\textbf{Attention Extraction.} Following the approach in ViCrop~\cite{zhang2025mllms}, we extract cross-attention weights from the backbone LLM's final layer during a single forward pass.
+This query encourages the model to identify the \textit{region} containing relevant information, rather than prematurely committing to an answer when details are unclear. \\ \\ \textbf{Attention Extraction.} Following the approach in ViCrop~\cite{zhang2025mllms}, we extract cross-attention from the same pre-specified layer used in ViCrop for each backbone during a single forward pass.
 Given an image-question pair $(I, q)$, modern MLLMs process the image through a Vision Transformer (ViT) encoder into $N \times N$ patch tokens, which are then projected into $T$ image tokens for the LLM.
 We then extract the softmax cross-attention of the first response token to all image tokens, yielding $\mathbf{A}(I, q) \in \mathbb{R}^{H \times 1 \times T}$ where $H$ is the number of attention heads.
 Averaging over the heads gives the attention map:

 For MLLMs using Transformer-based connectors (\eg, InstructBLIP), we combine the LLM-to-token attention with the connector's token-to-patch cross-attention to establish spatial correspondence.
 For MLLMs with direct projection (\eg, LLaVA-1.5), image tokens directly correspond to spatial patches, producing a spatial attention map $\mathbf{A} \in \mathbb{R}^{B_h \times B_w}$ over ViT output patches.
 We normalize $\mathbf{A}$ to form a probability distribution: